Mental health in India: Mental hospitals in India

+Mental Health Campaign In India

+The Ministry of Health and Family Welfare conducts mental health campaign every year for a few days.
+The Live Love Laugh Foundation started DobaraPoocho Campaign.
+Psychologs magazine started India's largest mental health campaign, "Utsaah" where more than one lakh people participate yearly.

 Prevalence

 The National Mental Health Survey of India in 2016 found that "1 in 20 people in India suffer from depression", "productive age groups are affected most", "economic burden of mental disorders is huge" and that the treatment gap varies between 70% and 92%.
 Two different meta-analysis in 1998 and 2000 reported a psychiatric morbidity of 58.2 and 73 per 1000 general population respectively.
 The burden of mental health problems in India is estimated to be 2,443 DALYs (disability-adjusted life years) per 100,000 population.
 According to a study published in Lancet in 2019, "One in seven Indians were affected by mental disorders of varying severity in 2017 [...]
 Substantial variations exist between states in the burden from different mental disorders and in their trends over time."

 India reported that a total of 296,438 Indian farmers committing suicide between 1995 and 2015.
 The Indian Armed Forces lose 100 soldiers every year due to suicides and fratricides.
 In 2020 more business people committed suicide than farmers.